debutcareers/debut-be-exercise-api/README.md

 ## Delivering
 We accept any of these ways for delivery
 - Zip project and send it by email
-- Create a Github repo and share access to @maxidelo and @valentinholgado
+- Create a Github repo and share access to @maxidelo, @valentinholgado and @niguibru